 Twice a year, parent-teacher conferences are offered using the Teaching Strategies Gold Assessment program to share documented observations of physical, intellectual, social, and emotional development of their children.
 Parents or teachers may request a conference at any time during the year to discuss particular concerns.
+Only one conference per child is offered; parents who are divorced or separated must schedule a conference together, to ensure that parents receive the same information.

-In the course of evaluation of a child, if it is determined that a child needs a referral for additional screening, the teacher, coordinator and principal will meet with parents in a conference to share concerns and to refer the parents to the appropriate resources.
+In the course of evaluation of a child, if it is determined that a child needs a referral for additional screening, the teacher and director will meet with parents in a conference to share concerns and to refer the parents to the appropriate resources.
 If a child requires additional services, staff members work with the organization providing the services and the parents to assure continuity.
 At the request of the parents, the staff will attend assessment and transition meetings.
 Nativity Preschool has an established relationship with the Bloomington Public Schools Early Childhood Special Education.